liuxynb/HAF-WEC/README.md

 Heterogeneous all flash wide-stripe erasure coded KV storage
 =====

-This is the source code of ECWide-H described in our paper presented in USENIX FAST'21.
+This is based on ECWide-H described in paper presented in USENIX FAST'21.
-We implemet ECWide-H on Ubuntu-16.04 as follows.

 Preparation for required libraries
 ====